 A speculative volley from Ronaldo bounced in front of Johan Wiland, forcing the goalkeeper into a smart parry.

 Despite their dominance, Real looked to have been pegged back shortly before the interval.

 Jorgensen rose highest to divert a cross from the right past Iker Casillas, but his effort was chalked off with replays suggesting the striker had handled.

 The visitors nearly doubled their lead early in the second half when Ronaldo weaved through the defence only to poke an effort straight at Wiland.

 It was not long before the former Manchester United forward did find the back of the net.

 Marcelo's deep cross was headed across goal by Pepe, allowing Ronaldo to tap home from close range.

-With a two-goal cushion Real was in complete control and it had the ball in the net again on the hour mark when Nacho tapped home, yet his celebrations were curtailed by the offside flag.
+With a two-goal cushion Real were in complete control and they had the ball in the net again on the hour mark when Nacho tapped home, yet his celebrations were curtailed by the offside flag.

 Ronaldo came agonisingly close to another goal with 15 minutes remaining when his low left-foot strike rebounded to safety off the inside of the post.

-Copenhagen was unable to create a clear-cut opportunity and could have fallen further behind when Bale's header from Marcelo's center flashed wide.
+Copenhagen were unable to create a clear-cut opportunity and could have fallen further behind when Bale's header from Marcelo's centre flashed wide.